velotraveler/potraceroute/README.md

 * On Windows 10, potraceroute works in all modes with Python for Windows 2.7.16, but under Cygwin 10 only ICMP mode works, presumably due to lack of support for SIO_RCVALL in Cygwin.
+* On Windows 10, the default configuration of Windows Defender blocks Python scripts from receiving the ICMP unreachable responses.
+The script works when the firewall is disabled.
+Custom firewall rules might allow script to co-exist with the firewall.
+The default "allow application" rules are not sufficient as they don't cover incoming ICMP.
 * TCP traceroute to 127.0.0.1 does not work on NetBSD 6 (EINVAL error)
 * banner-wait option doesn't work if value exceeds wait-time option
 * Android interface uses the very limited GUI provided by QPython, ideally